jonnekleijer/blog/content/posts/2022-10-04---Export-database-to-use-in-integration-tests.md

 ---
-title: "Use an exported database in integration tests."
+title: "Export database to use in integration tests."
 date: "2022-10-04T00:00:00.000Z"
 template: "post"
 draft: false
 slug: "shortcuts-in-visual-studio"
 category: "Devops"
 topics:
+  - "Azure"
+  - "C#"
-  - "Azure Devops"
+  - ".Net"
-  - "Azure Pipelines"
+  - "Pipelines"
   - "SQL Server"
 description: "Use an exported database in integration tests by publishing a database backup, find and import the database in LocalDb in a Azure Pipelines."
 socialImage: "/media/keyboard-shortcut.jpg"